 He was the husband of Phyllis Holland, of Mayfair, London.
 He and Phyllis had one child, a son named John.
 Although young, John was an exceptionally gifted and prolific painter and poet.
 Sadly, he died of polio whilst travelling abroad in 1936.
 He was just 18 years old.
 Understandably, the death affected the Hollands very deeply.
 He and his wife donated a porch in remembrance of John, to the Church of St John the Baptist in Boldre, New Forest, Hampshire.
 They also published a book of John's poems and paintings.

 Since his death, Holland has occasionally been criticised for his handling of Hood during her final battle.
 Most of the criticism is unfair and based upon a great deal of hindsight.
-When one considers what he knew at the time as well as the situation that unfolded before him, it is clear that VADM Holland's battle plan was methodically and logically executed.
-The results should have been different, but fate is not always predictable.
+When one considers what he knew at that time as well as the situation that unfolded before him, it is clear that VADM Holland's battle plan was methodically and logically executed.
+The results should have been different, but fate is not always predictable nor is it kind.
 You can read an excellent review of VADM Holland's tactics by clicking here.We have no additional information.
 If you have any additional details, please contact us.